 - 3.1.
-Expedited review: a human subjects research protocol review conducted by the HSC Chair or his/her designee(s), rather than by a convened quorum of the HSC - 3.2.
+Expedited review: a human subjects research protocol review conducted by the HSC Chair or their designee(s), rather than by a convened quorum of the HSC - 3.2.
 Research: a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
-Activities that meet this definition constitute research for purposes of this policy whether or not they are conducted or supported under a program which is considered research for other purposes. - 3.2.1.
+Activities that meet this definition and do not fall under one of the exclusions at § 46.102(l)(1)-(4) constitute research for purposes of this policy whether or not they are conducted or supported under a program which is considered research for other purposes.
+Exclusions: Journalism or collection of oral histories; public health surveillance activities; collection and analysis of data for criminal justice purposes; authorized operational activities for national security purposes as determined by the Department of Energy. - 3.2.1.
 Systematic Investigation: a study or examination involving a methodical procedure or plan. - 3.2.2.
-Generalizable knowledge: results intended to be shared at conferences, included in abstracts, or published in journals or other literature, outside the institution. - 3.3.
-Human subject: a living individual about whom an investigator conducting research obtains: (1) data through intervention or interaction with the individual, or (2) identifiable private information.
-In clinical research, a subject is someone who becomes a participant in research, either as a recipient of the test article or as a control. - 3.3.1.
-Intervention includes both physical procedures by which data are gathered (for example, venipuncture) and manipulations of the subject or the subject's environment that are performed for research purposes.
+Generalizable knowledge: The information is expected to expand the knowledge base of a scientific discipline or other scholarly field of study and yield one or both of the following: - 3.2.2.1.
+Results that are applicable to a larger population beyond the site of data collection or the specific subjects studied